Mallorca Property Market

 For a detailed breakdown by area, see our full report on Mallorca Property Prices and the Coastal Premium.

-As the market for Mallorca accounts for a vast majority of the total market of the Balearics, we can get a very good indication of price trends for Mallorca by looking at data for the Balearics as a whole:
+As the market for Mallorca accounts for around 80% of the total market of the Balearics, we can get a very good indication of price trends in Mallorca by looking at data for the Balearics as a whole.
+So, the figures quoted below for price levels in Mallorca use the regional figure as a proxy.

 Summary of Property Prices in the Balearic Islands – As of end June 2025